Jamio/JM_MissionFrameworkDocs/docs/features/rolearsenal.md

 To give a player a specific role - place this code in the init of that unit via the editor: `this setVariable ["JM_role", "Medic"];` - replacing "Medic" with your role name (must be an exact match).

+### Wildcards

+The system has a setup that is designed to allow you to add several variations of an item at once by using wildcards.
+For example, if you had several balaclavas that you wanted to add named like `G_Balaclava_Olive, G_Balaclava Black, G_Balaclava_Brown` then you can use `G_Balaclava_*` to add all three variants without typing them out manually.

 ---

 ## 📦 Dependencies